vitwit/cada/docs/spawn.md

 5. Integrate Relayer into FinalizeBlock

-The `availblob` relayer needs to be notified when the rollchain blocks are committed so that it is aware of the latest height of the chain.
+The `avail-da-module` relayer needs to be notified when the rollchain blocks are committed so that it is aware of the latest height of the chain.
 In `FinalizeBlock`, rather than returnig app.BaseApp.FinalizeBlock(req), add error handling to that call and notify the relayer afterward.

 ```sh
 func (app *ChainApp) FinalizeBlock(req *abci.RequestFinalizeBlock) (*abci.ResponseFinalizeBlock, error) {